ELECTROMAGNETIC SOLUTIONS FOR HI-TECH

 (8 hours, of which 6 hours of frontal lesson and 2 hours of laboratory activity)

-Design, implementation and test of an electric field meter for UHF RFID signals.
+Analysis and test of an electric field meter for UHF RFID signals.
 RFID technology: main aspects of the technology.
 Examples of application of RFID technology.
-Preliminary design of an electric field meter for the UHF band.
-Depth study of the basic concepts of electromagnetics useful for the project, including: antenna reciprocity theorem, linear, circular and elliptical polarization, measurement of low and high frequency electromagnetic fields.
-Final design, realization in laboratory, calibration.
-Testing the meter in a practical case: checking RFID coverage in a real environment.
+Analysis of an electric field meter for the UHF band.
+Depth study of the basic concepts of electromagnetics useful for the project, including antenna reciprocity theorem, linear, circular and elliptical polarization, measurement of low and high frequency electromagnetic fields, conjugate matching, link budget, and measurement of the radiation pattern.
+Test of the meter in a practical case: checking RFID coverage in a real environment.

 (6 hours of scientific seminars)